If you’ve read part 1 & 2 of this article series, you may be asking "what else is there to say about improving one’s translation style?"

 About the Author

-Ivan Vandermerwe is the CEO of SAECULII YK, the owner of Tokyo Translation Services Japan Visit SAECULII for the latest professional case studies, articles and news on Japanese Translation Services
+Ivan Vandermerwe is the CEO of SAECULII YK, Official Japanese Translator Japan, Tokyo.
+Visit SAECULII for the latest professional case studies, articles and news on Japanese Translation Services